open-contracting/deploy/docs/develop/netplan.rst

         search_domain: open-contracting.org

 netplan
-   Enables the template configuration, without this networking will be left unconfigured. primary_ip
+   Enables the template Netplan configuration.
+Default Value: ``False``. primary_ip
-   Configure the primary IP addresses, this is also configured elsewhere on the system. primary_ip_subnet_mask
+   Configure the primary IP addresses, this IP is also configured elsewhere on the system. primary_ip_subnet_mask
    Default Value: ``/32`` for IPv4 and ``/128`` for IPv6.
 gateway_ip